dustinpfister/blog_posts/_posts/js-onblur.md

 ## 5 - Conclusion

 So the the on blur event is useful for defining some logic that will fire when a user moves the focus of an element away from an element.
 It is often used in conjunction with the on focus event that will fore when the focus of an element is gained.
+If I get some more time sooner or later I might get around to writing some better examples that involve a great deal more going on whe it comes to using the on blur event in a project.
+For now I hope you enjoyed this post and got at least something of value out of reading it.